-In this guide we not only review some of the coolest and best money clips in 2020, but we take it a step further and share with you a few considerations to take into account when making your decision, along with answering a few common questions men had about the use and care of money clips.
+In this guide, we not only review some of the coolest and best money clips, but we take it a step further and share with you a few considerations to take into account when making your decision, along with answering a few common questions men had about the use and care of money clips.

 Let’s dive in:

 Table of Contents

 1. Best EDC Money Clip: Lever Gear Tool Card Money Clip